 Amidst the now-wild buzzing of the swarms, Geometric Shape Enthusiast Minion gets his well-known “Look”.

 Somewhat humorously, all the minions agree that this expression of his is a perfect on-par expression to Overlord Chaos’ himself.
-They’re both about that loose, the minions would agree.
+They’re both about that loose, and about that violent, the minions would agree.

-“So… she has the hexegons inside of her?”
+“So… she has the hexagons inside of her?”

 “That’s right—and if you can get to them fast enough they’ll still be symmetrical.”
 She says with a grin as the bees carry their queen down with a rapid, swooping descent.

-“I WILL RESCUE THE SHAPES!” he exclaims with the power and emotion of the Light Brigade as he tackles into Bee Minion mid-air.
+“I WILL RESCUE THE THEM ALL!” he exclaims with the power and emotion of the Light Brigade as he tackles into Bee Minion mid-air.

 Flower Minion watches with her typical smirk as the battle rages for only the lesser part of a minute.
 As it turns out, Geometric Shape Enthusiast Minion is very talented when it comes to removing the sides off of shapes— including person-shaped shapes.
 The bees scramble confusedly as Bee Minion’s white infusia splashes fresh upon Geometric Shape Enthusiast Minion’s little body.